NordicPlayground/ble_app_uart_c_S120/README.md

 ble_app_uart_c
 ==============
 **This version of the project has been updated to use SDK v.9 and Softdevice S130.
-For the SDK8 version, see the branch called "SDKv8.0"**
+For the SDK8 and S120 version, see the branch called "SDKv8.0**

 Client example with 128 bit UUID service&amp;characteristics for S130